-The prices are taken directly from the companies websites, however, you will find that many places will offer discounted licenses as resellers.
+The prices are taken directly from the company’s websites.
+However, you will find that many places will offer discounted licenses as resellers.

 The cost of cPanel varies depending on whether or not you install it on a dedicated server or a VPS.
-The latter costs around half as much as the former with a yearly license of $200 as opposed to $425 for the dedicated version.
+The latter costs around half as much as the former, with a yearly license of $200 instead of $425.

 In addition, cPanel also offers phone support for $65 per incident.
-This includes as many calls as necessary to resolve a particular issue and your incident will receive a priority support status.
-The absolute lowest that you have to pay for a monthly subscription for cPanel is $20 on a VPS.
+This includes as many calls as necessary to resolve a particular issue, and your incident will receive a priority support status.
+The lowest you have to pay for a monthly subscription for cPanel is $20 on a VPS.

 Like its primary competitor, Plesk also has two separate schemes for VPS and dedicated installations.
-Unlike cPanel however, Plesk has a much wider range of licenses depending on the number of domains you wish to host, whether or not you want to include packs like WordPress and the developer toolkit, and whether you want to bundle it with CloudLinux.
+Unlike cPanel, however, Plesk has a much more comprehensive range of licenses depending on the number of domains you wish to host, whether or not you want to include packs like WordPress and the developer toolkit, and whether you want to bundle it with CloudLinux.

-As far as pricing options go, DirectAdmin certainly has the simplest setup with no distinction between VPS and dedicated environments.
-For a recurring payment, you can either choose a monthly, quarterly, or yearly license.
-And of course, you can opt to purchase it outright in perpetuity for a mere $299.
+Regarding pricing options, DirectAdmin has the most straightforward setup with no distinction between VPS and dedicated environments.
+You can choose a monthly, quarterly, or yearly license for a recurring payment.
+And, of course, you can opt to purchase it outright in perpetuity for a mere $299.

-One important distinction is that DirectAdmin includes unlimited technical support in all its packages, unlike cPanel which charges for every incident.
-While Plesk also offers free technical support, their policies are difficult to find and they depend on what kind of license you purchased and from where.
-DirectAdmin on the other hand prides itself on its simplicity and this extends to it support policies too.
+One important distinction is that DirectAdmin includes unlimited technical support in all its packages, unlike cPanel, which charges for every incident.
+While Plesk offers free technical support, its policies are challenging to find and depend on what kind of license you purchased and from where.
+DirectAdmin, on the other hand, prides itself on its simplicity, and this extends to its support policies too.

 Note that the unlimited license for DirectAdmin only includes support for 90 days.